Xunnamius/xunnctl/README.md

 | <sub>optional</sub> |    `--hush`     | boolean |            false            | The program output will be somewhat less verbose than usual.                                                   |
 | <sub>optional</sub> |    `--quiet`    | boolean |            false            | The program output will be dramatically less verbose than usual.
 Implies (and takes precedence over) `--hush`. |
 | <sub>optional</sub> |   `--silent`    | boolean |            false            | The program will not output anything at all.
 Implies (and takes precedence over) `--quiet` and `--hush`.       |

+Some commands have an additional `--force` parameter that is required whenever an exceedingly dangerous operation is requested.
+While present in help text output, this parameter will not be mentioned in this documentation going forward.

 Currently, the available commands are: